 In October 2012, over 40 organisations involved with bioscience in the UK signed a Declaration on Openness on Animal Research.
 They committed to developing a Concordat setting out how they would be more open about the ways in which animals are used in scientific, medical and veterinary research in the UK.

-It is hoped that the Concordat on Openness on Animal Research will be published later this year.
+How to sign the Concordat on Openness on Animal Research